MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

 ## Conclusions
 In the end of this laboratory work I would like to mention that after completing this lab assignment, I researched what defines a language and what characteristics a language must possess to be regarded as formal.
-I was able to make an implementation of Grammar and Finite Automaton classes which include the necessary methods to produce acceptable strings, convert an object of type Grammar to one of type Finite Automaton, and determine if an input string can be obtained via the state transition.
+I was able to make an implementation of grammar.Grammar and Finite Automaton classes which include the necessary methods to produce acceptable strings, convert an object of type grammar.Grammar to one of type Finite Automaton, and determine if an input string can be obtained via the state transition.

 After running the program we have the following results:
 ```